 There are many traditions and family rituals associated with Chinese New Year.

 These customs, loyally passed down from one generation to the next, are an integral part of celebrations.
-They’re rooted in folk stories and ancient mythology, from the fireworks and firecrackers that are exploded on New Year’s Eve that are symbolic of driving away evil to the red envelopes known as ‘hongbao’ containing money originally given to children to protect them from sickness and ill health.
+They’re rooted in folk stories and ancient mythology, from the fireworks and firecrackers that are exploded on New Year’s Eve, symbolic of driving away evil, to the red envelopes known as ‘hongbao’ containing money originally given to children to protect them from sickness and ill health.

 It is traditional for families to clean their houses and the areas surrounding before the start of the new year.
 The word ‘dust’ in Chinese is a homophone for ‘old’, thus cleaning the house is symbolic of driving away the bad luck of the previous year to allow for a new start.